ioanniskousis/NewsScraper/README.md

   ```
   * Run the Application

-  In order to run the application, just type: `news_scraper` and press enter!
+  In order to run the application from a terminal, move to folder bin, type: `news_scraper` and press enter!

 ## Testing